Secretchronicles/main-website/content/en/news/2016-04-10-results-of-the-2nd-gd.md

 this means the vote is failed and has no binding result, and the topic can be voted over again.

-The failure of vote, which can spectacularyly be seen [in the chatlogs][8], was most likely a result of the low participation of only 62.5% of the team members, i.e. 5 team members, and one of them abstained.
+The failure of vote, which can spectacularly be seen [in the chatlogs][8], was most likely a result of the low participation of only 62.5% of the team members, i.e. 5 team members, and one of them abstained.
 It was determined we need to repeat the voting on the